tqgminh/computer_vision/README.md

 # Cats and Dogs Segmentation

-In this project, we practice some methods for image segmentation problem with two class including cats and dogs.
+In this project, we practice some methods for image segmentation with two class including cats and dogs.
 Our methods is based on two approachs which are Classical-based (K-Means, Mean Shift and Region Growing) and Deep Learning (U-Net and Mask R-CNN).

 Two deep learning model is trained on the Oxford-IIIT Pet data set.
 More info: https://www.robots.ox.ac.uk/~vgg/data/pets/